ashwinkumar12345/apache-kafka-intro/README.md

 With a message bus, you could decouple your source and target systems.

-Right now the most popular messaging systems are:
+The most popular messaging systems are:

-  - Apache Kafka was initially developed at LinkedIn.
-It's now managed by Confluent.
+  - Apache Kafka (initially developed at LinkedIn, now managed by Confluent)
   - MapR Event Store for Apache Kafka (MapR)

 These systems are distributed, fault tolerant, resilient, and scalable.